markhobson/emojibot/README.md

 ## Updating emojis

 The bot works by using a map of words to emojis.
-This map is derived from [Emoji cheat sheet](http://www.emoji-cheat-sheet.com) and stored in [emoji.js](src/emoji.js).
+This map is derived from [emoji-data](https://github.com/iamcal/emoji-data) and [emojilib](https://github.com/muan/emojilib) and stored in [emoji.js](src/emoji.js).
 To regenerate it:

 ```
 npm run generate